 The only problem I had with it was that it made a lot of noise and you had to ensure that the blades and the motor are stored dry and not used if damp. ( I was pathetic with it, had to replace one every 2 years)

 You can choose any food processor that fits your purpose and your household need.
-If you are not much into fancy chopping and slicing then a basic hand blender like this 3 in 1 Hand Blender by Link Chef works equally well.
+If you are not much into fancy chopping and slicing then a basic hand blender like this 3 in 1 Hand Blender by Russell Hobbs works equally well.

 The idea behind buying a food processor or a hand blender is to make tedious tasks such as mincing, grating or chopping easy.

 This addresses one of the pain points of cooking Indian food, that is the tedious task of mincing, chopping and grating aromates such as ginger, garlic and onions.